hypothesis/frontend-toolkit/docs/js-guide.md

 ### Default exports

-Modules should always use named exports rather than default exports.
+Avoid default exports.
+Use named exports instead.

 _Using named exports helps with grep-ability as it encourages the symbol to have the same name everywhere it is used.
 Automated refactoring tools